archetect/archetect.github.io/src/archetect.md

 ## Language Agnostic

 Unlike some code generators, Archetect does not favor any target programming language.
 It has a simple but powerful [yaml](https://yaml.org/) based configuration language, and uses a [Jinja 2](https://jinja.palletsprojects.com) style templating language.
-There is no way to script templates with JavaScript or Python.
-The hard parts of template authoring are baked right into the feature set.
+Archetect gives you all the tools you need to generate code in any language, without needing to resort to embedding Python or JavaScript into your templates.

 ## Easy to Use